eu-digital-identity-wallet/eudi-lib-android-wallet-core/REGISTRATION_CERTIFICATE.md

     if (event is TransferEvent.RequestReceived) {
         when (val processed = event.processedRequest) {
             is RequestProcessor.ProcessedRequest.Failure -> {
-                // The request could not be processed.
-An authentication failure of the registration
+                // The request could not be processed. val error = processed.error
-                // certificate (absent, malformed, invalid signature, untrusted provider) surfaces
-                // here as a whole-request failure, not as a WrpRegistrationResult. val error = processed.error
             }